OpenTermsArchive/contrib-versions/Xing/Privacy Policy.md

 Category

-e.g.

-*   First name, last name
+*   e.g. First name, last name
 *   E-mail address
+*   Company name

+Visibility

+Whether and to what extent your mandatory information is visible to other users depends on whether and to what extent the respective application is geared towards anonymity.
+Please refer to the respective application for more information.

 Period saved for